 Previously Maze-Sencier served as Executive Director in the Washington office of APCO Worldwide, where he led APCO’s global government relations practice.
 Earlier in his tenure at APCO, Maze-Sencier served as managing director of the Brussels office; oversaw operations in India, the Middle East and Africa; and ran the Paris office.
 Prior to joining APCO, Maze-Sencier worked for the spirits division of the French luxury group LVMH in France and Germany; for the office of the United Nations High Commissioner for Human Rights in Geneva; and at the delegation of the European Commission in Washington, DC.

-Mr. Maze-Sencier holds a master of science in foreign service from Georgetown University and a master of arts in law (Cantab) from Cambridge University.
+Maze-Sencier holds a master of science in foreign service from Georgetown University and a master of arts in law (Cantab) from Cambridge University.
 During the course of his studies, he spent one year at the University of Bonn in Germany as a Konrad Adenauer fellow.
 He is fluent in French, English, and German.
-A graduate of the Staff Military School in Paris and the Military Intelligence School in Strasbourg, he is a major in the French army reserves and has served multiple deployments in Africa.
+He is a lieutenant-colonel in the French army reserves and has served multiple deployments in Africa and the Middle-East.